The Wood River Women’s Foundation is pleased to announce our Pooled Grant process for 2017.

 - Overall enrichment of the community

 We look forward to working with you on this process.
-If you’d like more information please contact us at email@example.com.
+If you would like an application or if you have any questions, please email us at: email@example.com